-In order to generate Road2Rig measurement data for the test bench, data are first in a collected in a real driving test on the vehicle.
-This requires special measurement technology that can cope with environmental conditions such as temperature and shock.
+In order to generate Road2Rig measurement data for the test bench, data are first collected from a vehicle in a real driving test on a regular road or prooving ground.
+This requires special measurement equipment that can cope with environmental conditions such as temperature and shock.

 Full interoperability with EtherCAT Master from other manufacturers eradicates the need to once again convert all signals on the test bench to analog voltages, eliminating the requirement for an additional controller stage for signal conditioning.
 A single EtherCAT cable now fulfills this task.
 The same extensive high-precision analog front ends of the driving test, which offer much better signal quality than conventional PLC hardware, are subsequently used on the test bench as part of the control loop.
 The EtherCAT digital data transmission also makes the system reliable, reducing complexity and costs considerably - up to 1 km of routed cable can be saved on Road Load Data test benches.